-Before performing troubleshooting, review the Safety Section (section 1) and read the warnings.
+Before performing troubleshooting, review Chapter 1 on Safety and also read the warnings in beginning of this Chapter 9.
 If at any time during troubleshooting, you are unsure what to do next, DO NOT CONTINUE.
 Contact Versum Materials, Inc..

 NOTE: Contact Versum Materials, Inc. if the alarm displayed on the screen does not appear in this section.